List of Fables characters: Aladdin

-The Arabian Fables' best spy, ostensibly acting under the orders of Sinbad.
-Aladdin is seen briefly learning English in preparation for the war against the Adversary.
+The Arabian Fables' best spy, ostensibly acting under the orders of Sinbad, Aladdin is seen briefly learning English in preparation for the war against the Adversary.
 He is later seen in Dubai, disguised as a concierge in the Burj al-Arab hotel, holding a knife and preparing to attack an oblivious Cinderella, as seen in Cinderella: From Fabletown with Love.
 Both end up working on the same spy job together, looking for the ones who are selling magical contraband.
 They eventually discover it is the three girls from Sinbad's harem and find they are in dealing with Cinderella's own Fairy Godmother.
 Cinderella eventually defeats her grandmother with the help of Hickory and leaves with Aladdin.
 She reveals she knows about him spying on the other Fable-communities, but states she'll keep quiet because she's attracted to him.
 Aladdin returns her feelings and they decide to spend a night together.
-Not living "happily ever after", but, in Cindy's words, living "happily for the moment".